Wondering what to do this spring in Springfield? Check out our Springfield, Missouri, spring bucket list for ideas to make this season the best ever.

 Spring weather is picnic weather!
 There are a lot of great spots around Springfield to roll out the picnic blanket and have lunch outside in the gorgeous weather.
 Check out these 15+ picnic spots around the area.

 Attend Artsfest On Historic Walnut Street

 Artsfest, presented by Great Southern Bank and hosted by the Springfield Regional Arts Council, is one of the biggest outdoor art festivals in southwest Missouri.
 Known for featuring over 100 artists from all over the country, live entertainment, and delicious food, patrons make it a priority to come back year after year.
-Attend this year’s Artsfest May 7-8.
-Check their Facebook page for more information.
+Attend this year’s Artsfest May 6-7.

 Visit Farmers Markets

 You can visit seven farmers’ markets across the Ozarks for homegrown products.
 Check out Farmers Market of the Ozarks, C-Street City Market, The Greater Springfield Farmers’ Market, The Ozark Farmers’ Market, Metro Eats, Greater Polk County Farmers Market, and Nixa Area Farmers’ Market filled with locally grown produce, homemade crafts, candles and delicious food.